john30/ebusd/src/tools/README.md

   -m, --mask=MASK            set IP mask (e.g. 24)
-  -M, --macip                set the MAC address suffix from the IP address -r, --reset                reset the device at the end on success -s, --speed                enable high speed transfer -v, --verbose              enable verbose output
+  -M, --macip                set the MAC address suffix from the IP address -r, --reset                reset the device at the end on success -s, --slow                 use low speed for transfer -v, --verbose              enable verbose output
   -?, --help                 give this help list
       --usage                give a short usage message